 When you are ready to submit your e-file, click the Filing tab, then click E-File My Return on the main filing screen.

-Take care to select the radio button for the Federal and State(s) option if this is your intention.
+On the next screen, check the box next to Federal and the applicable State(s).
 You can e-file more than one state at a time.
 When e-filing multiple state returns, check the box next to each state you wish to e-file.

 Complete the interview questions that follow.
 When you reach the signature screens, proceed to Step 3 below.

 The IRS requires all taxpayers filing electronically to include an electronic signature.
 The only other option is to paper file your return.